openxc/openxc-message-format/README.md

   a hexidecimal number in a string.
 Many JSON parser cannot handle 64-bit integers, which is why we are not using a numerical data type.

+## Diagnostic Messages

+### Requests

+    {"bus": 1,
+      "id": 1234,
+      "mode": 1,
+      "pid": 5,
+      "payload": "0x1234",
+      "frequency": 0}

+**bus** - the numerical identifier of the CAN bus where this request should be
+    sent, most likely 1 or 2 (for a vehicle interface with 2 CAN controllers).

+**id** - the CAN arbitration ID for the request.

+**mode** - the OBD-II mode of the request - 0x1 through 0xf (0x1 through 0xa
+    are the standardized modes).

+**pid** - (optional) the PID for the request, if applicable.

+**payload** - (optional) up to 7 bytes of data for the request's payload
+    represented as a hexidecimal number in a string.
+Many JSON parser cannot handle 64-bit integers, which is why we are not using a numerical data type.

+**frequency** - (optional, defaults to 0) The frequency in Hz to send this
+    request.
+To send a single request, set this to 0 or leave it out.

+TODO it'd be nice to have the OBD-II PIDs built in, with the proper conversion functions - that may need a different output format

+If you're just requesting a PID, you can use a simplified format for the
+request:

+    {"bus": 1, "id": 1234, "mode": 1, "pid": 5}

+### Responses

+    {"bus": 1,
+      "id": 1234,
+      "mode": 1,
+      "pid": 5,
+      "success": true,
+      "negative_response_code": 17,
+      "payload": "0x1234"}

+**bus** - the numerical identifier of the CAN bus where this response was
+    received.

+**id** - the CAN arbitration ID for this response.

+**mode** - the OBD-II mode of the original diagnostic request.

+**pid** - (optional) the PID for the request, if applicable.

+**success** -  true if the response received was a positive response.
+If this field is false, the remote node returned an error and the `negative_response_code` field should be populated.

+**negative_response_code** - (optional)  If requsted node returned an error,
+    `success` will be `false` and this field will contain the negative response code (NRC).

+**payload** - (optional) up to 7 bytes of data returned in the response,
+    represented as a hexidecimal number in a string.
+Many JSON parser cannot handle 64-bit integers, which is why we are not using a numerical data type.

+The response to a simple PID requset would look like this:

+    {"bus": 1, "id": 1234, "mode": 1, "pid": 5, "payload": "0x2"}

+TODO again, it'd be nice to have the OBD-II PIDs built in, with the proper conversion functions so the response here included the actual transformed value of the pid and a human readable name

 ## Trace File Format

 An OpenXC vehicle trace file is a plaintext file that contains JSON objects,